Posted on: Jun 9, 2022 | 3 Min | Written by: HDFC ERGO Team

 • Payment mode

+Whether you are availing of health insurance or paying from your pocket is also a deciding factor.
 A patient’s condition, fitness, type of operation required, the hospital’s reputation, category of the room, and other post-surgery expenses also play a crucial role.

-Is cardiac surgery affordable in India?
+Is Cardiac Surgery Affordable in India?

 Although open-heart surgery cost in India is lower than in other countries, it is still unaffordable for an average Indian considering his/her income.
 In private hospitals, it is far more expensive than government healthcare establishments.
 To meet the expenses, one may struggle to arrange funds, mortgage or sell assets or take loans to pay hospital bills.
 Hence, investing early in comprehensive health insurance ensures nobody gets into such a situation.
 As ageing parents are at high risk of developing a critical illness, they should be secured with health insurance for senior citizens to ward off financial crises.